mongodb/mongo/src/mongo/db/repl/FCV_AND_FEATURE_FLAG_README.md

 * Version: string - a string for the FCV version
     * Required field if default is true, Must be a string acceptable to FeatureCompatibilityVersionParser.
+* shouldBeFCVGated: boolean
+    * This should usually be true in order to gate the feature flag based on the FCV.
+    * However, some feature flags should not be FCV gated (for example, if the feature only exists on mongos, which doesn't have an FCV, or if the feature doesn't have any upgrade downgrade concerns and can be enabled as soon as the binary is upgraded/downgraded.
+    * When set to false, the feature flag won't require a version parameter, so it will only be gated based on whether it is enabled by default on that binary version.

 To turn on a feature flag for testing when starting up a server, we would use the following command line (for the Toaster feature):